JetBrains/tracy/ai-dev-kit-tracing/README.md

-# 🔧 AI Dev Kit Core Module
+# 🔧 AI Dev Kit Tracing Module

-The `ai-dev-kit-core` is the foundational module of the AI Development Kit, providing essential functionality for tracing in Kotlin/JVM and JavaScript environments.
+The `ai-dev-kit-tracing` is the foundational module of the AI Development Kit, providing essential functionality for tracing in Kotlin/JVM and JavaScript environments.
 Written in Kotlin Multiplatform (KMP), it serves as the backbone for other modules in the toolkit.